MGT 100 Week 3

 Demand modeling uses real consumer choices (revealed preferences) rather than survey responses (stated preferences).
 It’s also confidential and fast compared to running market experiments.
 What’s the difference between revealed preferences and stated preferences, and why does it matter?

-To be fair, all predictive & prescriptive analytic techniques require these 3.
+To be fair, all sophisticated predictive & prescriptive analytic techniques require these 3.
 Which of these challenges do you think is the biggest?
 Which are shared by other demand estimation techniques?

 McFadden (1974, 1978, 1981) introduced the Multinomial Logit (MNL) model into Econ by showing it was consistent with theories of rational choice.
 MNL was based on earlier work in stats & psych (“logistic regression”), and became probably the most popular demand model.
 Ken Train, who wrote the pre-class reading, assisted McFadden’s research at Berkeley, and later became a Berkeley professor.